 Students will submit their own applications directly to the ESU.
-Applications should be sent with the application fees and checklists on/by January 29, 2018.
-Interviews will be conducted regionally or via phone/Skype call in mid-February.
+Applications should be submitted with the application fees on/by January 21, 2021, Interviews will be conducted regionally or via Zoom in mid-February.
 Please refer to the Calendar of Application and Selection in Appendix I and Flow Chart of Selection Process in Appendix II.